-For A and AS level, those that have studied IGCSE Mathematics should have done so on the higher level course and achieved a grade of 7 or above.
+Those who have studied IGCSE Mathematics should have done so at the Higher Tier of entry and achieved a Grade 7 to study A-level Mathematics and a Grade 8 to study A-level Further Mathematics.

+Students that have not taken iGCSE Mathematics prior to the Sixth Form will be assessed as part of their application to Haileybury Almaty and advised accordingly about their suitability.

-Understanding and fluency with the algebra studied at IGCSE is the best indicator of likely success at A level and therefore it is recommended that students considering A level Mathematics discuss the matter with their mathematics teacher.
-To follow Mathematics and Further Mathematics you must have a grade 8 or 9 at IGCSE.
-Those students that have not taken a Mathematics qualification prior to the Sixth Form will be assessed as part of their application to Haileybury Almaty and advised accordingly about their suitability.
-All Mathematics candidates will be reassessed in the early stage of Year 12 to double check their suitability for the course.
+Understanding and fluency with the algebra studied at IGCSE is the best indicator of likely success at A-level and therefore it is recommended that students considering A-level Mathematics discuss so with their teacher.

+All Mathematics students will be regularly assessed in the early stage of Year 12 to check their suitability for the course.